 - Part-time (11.5 credit hours or less)

 Students may enroll without having definite plans for the future.
 Academic advisors offer guidance and support, and they can help select appropriate courses for the first semester.
 Applicants interested in career planning services may contact Advising & Counseling for assistance in the career decision-making process.

 Many students take a course or two for their own interest or because other obligations preclude full-time study.
-Students planning to attend as a non-matriculated student are not required to go through the admission process and can enroll for courses by registering through Student Administrative Services.
+Students planning to attend as a non-matriculated student are not required to go through the admission process and can enroll for courses by registering through the Enrollment Advisement Center.

 Students who are working toward a degree or who will be applying for financial aid need to complete the application process described on the college’s official web page.

 Applicants for matriculation must have a diploma from an accredited high school; equivalency diploma (i.e., GED or EDP); certification of completion of four year high school course as a home schooled student; or an associates or higher degree from a regionally accredited post secondary institution (AOS degrees are not considered for matriculation purposes but students may receive transfer credit if applicable).
 Admission into certain programs may require additional prerequisites.
 See program descriptions for details.

 2. Correspondence Schools

 As of March 2008, we will only accept correspondence school degrees if the student resided in the correspondence school’s state at the time of schooling and the school is registered with the department of education in that state.

 Applicants who have completed an out of state correspondence school for their high school requirements may not meet the preliminary education requirement set by the New York State Department of Education.